Visitors at the Western Slope

 Crag turned to look at them after he jumped down the last few feet.
-His crooked teeth always looked more like a snarl to Oreus than a
+His crooked teeth always looked more like a snarl to Oreus than a smile,

-to the green robed man, “Hello,” with his crooked smile.
+green robed man, “Hello,” with his crooked smile.

 “Ah,” the man answered with a half-smile.
 “It is true then.
 You are the ones.”